Ohio State linked to ex-NFL coach Matt Patricia for DC role: report

 Ohio State’s defensive coordinator position became available after the sudden departure of Jim Knowles, the strategist who was credited with vastly improving the Buckeyes’ play on that side of the ball, culminating in the unit’s No. 1 ranking in total production and scoring during the school’s national championship run in 2024.

-Knowles left the Ohio State program to take the same position with Big Ten rival Penn State this offseason amid speculation that there was a rift between he and head coach Ryan Day, becoming the highest-paid defensive coordinator in college football in 2025.
+Knowles left the Ohio State program to take the same position with Big Ten rival Penn State this offseason amid speculation that there was a rift between he and Day, becoming the highest-paid defensive coordinator in college football in 2025.

 Day has filled his offensive coordinator vacancy after Chip Kelly’s departure to the NFL by promoting assistants Brian Hartline and Keenan Bailey to co-OC roles.